DUCH714/SincKAN/README.md

 # Sinc Kolmogorov-Arnold Network
-This repository contains companion code for ["Sinc Kolmogorov-Arnold Network and Its Applications on Physics-informed Neural Networks"](https://arxiv.org/abs/2410.04096).
+This repository contains companion code for ["Sinc Kolmogorov-Arnold network and its application for solving PDEs with singularities"](https://www.sciencedirect.com/science/article/abs/pii/S0893608026004934).
 We provide instructions for reproducing our experiments and plots.
 ## Requirements

 To install requirements: